Fernando Ortiz (footballer, born 1977)

-Fernando Ortiz (born December 25, 1977) is an Argentine former footballer and the current manager of Mexican club América.
+Fernando Damián Ortiz (born 25 December 1977) is an Argentine professional football manager and former footballer.
+He is the current manager of Chilean club Colo-Colo.

 Playing career

 Ortiz was spotted by Argentine giants Boca Juniors in 1997.
 He made his debut in 1998, and helped Boca to win the Primera División 1998 Apertura championship.
-He played 8 games for Boca in all competitions, scoring three goals.
+He played eight games for Boca in all competitions, scoring three goals.

 In 1999, he was loaned to RCD Mallorca in Spain, where he played half-a-season for their B team (RCD Mallorca B).
 He returned that same year to Argentina to play for San Lorenzo.
 Subsequently, he had spells at Unión de Santa Fe and Banfield, before joining Estudiantes de La Plata in 2004.

 Ortiz helped Estudiantes to win the 2006 Apertura.
-He was a starter in the championship playoff played against his former club Boca Juniors on December 13, that Estudiantes won 2–1.
+He was a starter in the championship playoff played against his former club Boca Juniors on 13 December, that Estudiantes won 2–1.
 Shortly after being crowned champion in Argentina, Ortiz signed with Mexican side Santos Laguna along with other players in order to help the team avoid relegation.
-He left Santos Laguna to join Club América on December 17, 2008.
+He left Santos Laguna to join Club América on 17 December 2008.

 In August 2010, Ortiz returned to Argentina to play for Vélez Sársfield.
 Ortiz was a regular starter along Sebastián Domínguez in Vélez Sársfield's centre back during his two-year stay at the club, in which he won with the team the 2011 Clausura and reached the semifinals of the 2011 Copa Libertadores and quarter-finals of the 2012 Copa Libertadores.

 Aged 34, Ortiz did not renew his contract with Vélez after it expired in June 2012, signing instead for Racing.
 However, despite a "free agent", Racing had to pay a fee to Sud América, a proxy club for an unknown third parties.
 Racing received a warning for the transfer.
 After not being able to fully recover from a knee injury, he officially announced his retirement in 2014, and began his studies to become a coach.